randor12/SchoolShare/README.md

 # REQUIREMENTS
 - Must have Node and npm installed on computer
 - Must have MySQL downloaded and set up
-- Run in terminal or Git Bash in the SchoolShar directory, "chmod 777 setup.sh"
+- Run in terminal or Git Bash in the SchoolShare directory, "chmod 777 setup.sh"
 - Run "./setup.sh" to auto install all packages needed to start developing
 - Edit auth.json file to include local MySQL information